singh-man/books/crackingTheCoding/16_moderate.md

 We can approach this in a step-wise manner, starting with the first element in the array.

 When we look at 5, this is the biggest sum we've seen so far.
 We set maxSum to 5, and sum to 5.
 Then, we consider-9.
-If we added it to sum, we'd get a negative value.There's no sense in extending the subsequence from 5 to -9 (which "reduces"to a sequence of just -4), so we just reset the value of sum.
+If we added it to sum, we'd get a negative value.There's no sense in extending the subsequence from 5 to -9 (which "reduces" to a sequence of just -4), so we just reset the value of sum.

 Now, we consider 6.
 This subsequence is greater than 5, so we update both maxSum and sum.